New feature: Cybersecurity Controls Scorecard

 We’re really excited about an upcoming feature: the Cybersecurity Controls Scorecard.
 So, this blog is meant to give a taster of what’s coming in our product roadmap.
 We think it’s going to be something of a game-changer for Continuous Controls Monitoring users.

-In short, we’ve created a single score that shows your organizations security performance, rolling up controls performance of key initiatives.
+In short, we’ve created a single score that shows your organization’s security controls performance, rolling up controls performance of key initiatives.
 It gives CISOs and other security leaders a single pane of glass to both manage the organization’s security posture and report it to any number of stakeholders, such as the board, risk committees, or regulators in a simple to understand summary of the organization’s cybersecurity controls.

 In this blog, we’re going to look at:

-• why we’re rethinking the approach to scorecards;
+- why we’re rethinking the approach to scorecards;

-• what the right solution looks like;
+- what the right solution looks like;

-• and our vision for the Cybersecurity Controls Scorecard.
+- and our vision for the Cybersecurity Controls Scorecard.

 Why we’re rethinking the approach to scorecards

-CISOs are now under a huge amount of scrutiny from internal and external both stakeholders.
+CISOs are now under a huge amount of scrutiny from both internal and external stakeholders.
 It’s not just reporting to regulators, but also a range of internal stakeholders that are interested in enterprise risk: the board, the executive risk committee, and operational risk committees.
 They all want the same information on the big exam topics right now: cyber resiliency, cyber posture and cyber hygiene.
 These are fundamentally measured by the efficacy of security controls.

 There are a few kinds of approach.